 Another Girlfriend, Li Kaoran/Yoshiguchi Yamaguchi/Shirley Yamaguchi [Author] Kenko Kawasaki

 The name Li Kalan was given by my father's friend, a Chinese adoptive father.
 It seems that few people doubted that she was born in Old Manchuria and speaks the same Chinese as her mother tongue is Japanese.
-Therefore, immediately after the defeat, he is put to trial in Hanbok, but at the last minute, he returns to Japan with the testimony of Japanese Yoshiko Yamaguchi.
+Therefore, immediately after the defeat, she is put to trial in Hanbok, but at the last minute, she returns to Japan with the testimony of Japanese Yoshiko Yamaguchi.
 This is the climax of her autobiography (co-authored with Sakuya Fujiwara).

 From Li Kalan to Yoshiko Yamaguchi.
 Her life as a single life was made into a myth as a story of a woman who lived in two eras during and after the war, and was often made into a drama.